Nowadays picture dictionaries become quite popular.

 After learning, participants did a paper-and-pencil translation test to see how well they could remember the “Italian” words.
 They did the same task again 2 months and 6 months after the learning.

-The result showed that immediately after learning, participants showed good memory of the words in all three conditions.
+The result showed that immediately after learning, participants showed a good memory of the words in all three conditions.

 But after 2 months and 6 months, learning via gestures beat other two methods: participants remembered more words when they performed gestures during learning than when they copied the pictures or just listened to the German translations.